Ahmednas211/Wordpress-using-LAMP-Stack/README.md

 - Endpoint: wordpress-db-1.clfp8kgim5mc.eu-central-1.rds.amazonaws.com

+5. Create an EFS and Mount Target

+  - Create an EFS and customize it, then configure the mount target;

+  - Select the VPC where your EC2 instances are located.

+  - Select the Availability Zone (AZ) for the first mount target (Private App Subnet AZ 1 & Private App Subnet AZ 2).

+  - Provide a Security Group that allows inbound NFS traffic from the EC2 instances.

+  - Optionally, you can specify an IP address range for inbound access, or you can leave it as "0.0.0.0/0" to allow all incoming connections.

+  - Click the "Create mount target" button.

+  - Once created, click attach and copy the mount target DNS info.
+This will used in our ec2 setup server.

 3. DNS and SSL/TLS Certificate Setup:

     - Route 53 Configuration: Create a hosted zone on Route 53 to manage the DNS records for your application.
 Configure DNS records like A and CNAME records as needed.